GlobalDataJustice/globaldatajustice.github.io/events.md

 Please join us at one of these upcoming events:

-- [Amsterdam Privacy Conference](https://www.apc2018.com): We're participating on a panel on Data and the Global South
+- [Amsterdam Privacy Conference](https://www.apc2018.com): We're participating on a panel on Data and the Global South (8 October 2018)
-- [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/news-call-for-papter-tilting-perspectives-transition.htm): We're organzing a track on Justice and the Data Market as well as a side workshop on data markets
+- [TILTing Perspectives 2019: Regulating a World in Transition](https://www.tilburguniversity.edu/research/institutes-and-research-groups/tilt/news-call-for-papter-tilting-perspectives-transition.htm): We're organzing a track on Justice and the Data Market as well as a side workshop on data markets (15-17 May 2019)

 ### Past Participation